You’re not allowed to leave Israel without a visit to the Dead Sea. It’s not actually a law, but it might as well be.

-It is a lake, and it is not dead.
+It’s technically a lake.
 There no fish in it, but the salty water teems with bacteria and microbial fungi.
 The mud is known worldwide for improving skin, rheumatic pains, and relaxing muscles.

 We arrived in the early afternoon to the section of the Dead Sea that is loaded with resorts.
-Acting as if we were honored guest of one of the hotels, we strolled onto the salt-lined beach and prepared ourselves for a much-needed swim after a long day of exploring ancient ruins.
+Acting as if we were honored guest of one of the hotels, we strolled onto the salt-lined beach and prepared ourselves for a much-needed swim.
 Barefooted, we stepped into the water and quickly realized two things.
-The first was that the water was very warm and was not going to have that cooling off effect that we had hoped for.
-The second was realized a split second later after first few steps.
+The first was that the water was very warm and was not going to have that cooling off effect we had hoped for.
+The second was realized a split second later, after the first few steps.

 The floor of the Dead Sea is hardened, crusted, solidified salt that feels almost exactly like walking on Legos.
 Oh, the PAIN!

-My feet are fairly callused, a genetic gift from my father, so it took me a couple of seconds longer to realize how sharp the “sea” floor was, but Mimi was frozen.
-Preforming my chivalric duty, I turned around and grabbed her flip-flops.
-After she was properly shielded from the painful bottom we walked out far enough, until the water was deep enough, to allow us to just sit in the water and relax.
+It took me a couple of seconds longer to realize how sharp the “sea” floor was, but Mimi was frozen.
+Performing my chivalric duty, I turned around and grabbed her flip-flops.
+After she was properly shielded from the painful bottom we walked out into the water.
+We walked until the water was deep enough to allow us to just sit in the water and relax.
 Well, kind of relax.